atharparvezce/technical_assessment/README.md

 ## 🙏 Acknowledgment

-Thank you for the opportunity to complete this assessment.
+Thank you for reviewing my submission.
 I appreciate your time and consideration.